BES Policy Fellowship

 Facilities, including laptop and office space (hot desking) will be provided by Defra.

-Applications will close at 9:00 on Monday 7 August.
-Alongside the application form, candidates will be asked to provide:
+Applications opened on 22 May and the deadline is 9am 20 July.
+Alongside the online application form, candidates will be asked to provide:

 - A CV.